Last Updated on

 Payment gateways allow anyone with a website and a dream to sell online by providing a secure way to process credit cards and accept credit cards payments.

-When you pick the right gateway for your business, your customers find it easy and convenient to buy from your website.
+When you pick the right gateway for your business, your customers find it easy and convenient to buy from your e-commerce store.
 If your gateway makes it difficult to complete a transaction, your customers will abandon their cart and check out your competitor’s site instead.

 If you are looking for a comparison full of technical jargon about Raspberry Pi, then you have come to the wrong place.
 I am a writer with a M.B.A. that has trouble hooking up my DVR.
 I do, however, own a business that requires a payment gateway, so I have spent hours conducting research to inform my choice, which I’ll share with you now.